samikshadubey30/IDX-Exchange_Data_Analytics_DA37/README.md

 The scripts are designed to support monthly data extraction by allowing date-based filters to be adjusted as needed.
 The workflow streamlines data collection, transformation, and storage, enabling efficient access to real estate market data for downstream analytics and business insights.

-## 📂 Repository Contents & Automation Architecture
+## Repository Contents

-### 📜 Extraction Scripts
+### Extraction Scripts
 - **`crmls_sold.py`**:
   - Extracts sold-property records from the CoreLogic Trestle API.
   - Filters data based on the CloseDate field for a specified month.
   - Exports the extracted records to a CSV file.

 - **`crmls_listed.py`**:
   - Extracts active property listing records from the CoreLogic Trestle API.
   - Filters data based on the ListingContractDate field for a specified month.
   - Exports the extracted records to a CSV file.
 ---

-## System Requirements & Dependencies
+## System Requirements

 ### Python Version
 - Python 3.x